SLKone/SLKone.github.io/index.md

 ---
 layout: home
 permalink: /
-title: "We build & implement bespoke solutions"
+title: "We partner with your team to bridge data with decision-making to generate enterprise value"
 ---